leodotnet/sentimentscope/readme.txt

-The guide to run Sentiment Scopes experiments
+The guide to run Sentiment Scopes experiments on Linux and Mac.

-1. Run "make" to compile the source code
+1. Run "make" to compile the source code (Make sure you have installed Ant)
 2. Run "make init" to initialize files and folders
 3. Run "make <experiment>" for experiments